anaconda/pyscript-tutorial/01_python_in_the_browser/python_in_the_browser.md

 ## PyScript and _the_ Python in the Browser.

-One of the very first questions I asked myself when I heard about _Python in the Browser_ for the first time was:"Ok that sounds cool, but what do you mean by 'Python'?
-What kind of Python are we talking about?".
+One of the very first questions I asked myself when I heard about _Python in the Browser_ was:
+"What _kind of_ Python is actually running in the browser ?"
+In other words, I was very curious to understand what was behind this technology, and what were its capabilities.

-In retrospect, I am still very convinced that this is a very fair question to ask.
+In retrospect, I am still very convinced that those are very fair questions.
-This is a completely new technology.
-We as Python developers are very used to see our favorite language as a technology living and nurturing best in the _back-end_.
+This is a completely new paradigm for Python programming.
+We, as Python developers, are very used to see our favorite language as a technology living and nurturing best in the _back-end_, when it comes to web development.
-But with PyScript, we are now saying that Python can also be a technology for the _front-end_ too.
+But with PyScript, we are now foreseeing Python as a technology for the _front-end_ too.
-So asking what kind of Python we are indeed running in the browser opens up to understanding a bit more in details how this new platform actually works.
+Therefore, asking ourselves what kind of Python we are running in the browser opens up to explore an entire new landscape (and stack) of web technologies that you may or may not have heard of.

-In this section, we will work on a very simple app to try to answer this question.
+In this section, we will work on a very simple app trying to answer that question, unveiling a bit of the technology that is enabling Python in the browser.
-We will try to understand what version of Python is running in the browser, and what are its differences with the standard Python interpreter running on the local machine.
+By doing so, we will first check what version of Python is running in the browser, and what are (if any) the differences with the standard Python interpreter running on our local machine.

 ### ⏳ Get Ready

-To get started. let's create a skeleton of a generic HTML page.
+To get started. let's open our code editor, and create a skeleton of a generic HTML page.

 Feel free to copy and paste in your editor the one reported below: